dwavesystems/dwave-ocean-sdk/docs/concepts/cqm.rst

 The :class:`dimod.ConstrainedQuadraticModel` class can contain this model and its methods provide convenient utilities for working with representations of a problem.

+.. [#] Real-valued variables are currently not supported in quadratic interactions.